GilbertEspinoza/HtmlCssProyect/README.md

-The following is a very simple HTML and CSS project where I wanted to put into practice the knowledge acquired in a course I was doing, familiarize myself with the basics of web design and its operation in the code.
+The following is a simple web application project, Delicious Restaurant where I wanted to put into practice the knowledge acquired in a course I was doing, familiarize myself with the basics of web design and its operation in the code.

+For the same I used Video Studio Code as IDE

+the tecnologies I use was:
+HTML5
+CSS

-My intention was to create a kind of restaurant website, with some of the dishes that I have been tasting during my stay here.
+My intention was to create a kind of restaurant website, with a small list of typical dishes that I have been tasting during my stay here.
+It includes features such as displaying the menu, providing information about the restaurant's history, and allowing users to contact the restaurant via a form. also insert some youtube videos of the dishes.

-In the html part, we can see a header with a navigation menu; the home section redirects to the main part of the site, the menu section includes a small list of typical dishes, has a contact section where you can fill out a contact form, also insert some youtube videos.

-The design is quite simple, with some changes in color and font type and a colored background in the header.
+Usage:

+Once the repository is cloned and navigated to the project directory, simply open the index.html file in your web browser to view the website.